-I’ve gone a bit ice crazy this week, my freezer is full of all kinds of weird and wonderful creations which I’ll be showing you soon.
-First up is this block that I froze with straws inside, then after letting it melt for a while, removed the straws and put coloured water through so we could see the path.
-It worked brilliantly, so next time I’m going to try a swirly tube.
+I’ve gone a bit ice crazy this week, and my freezer is full of all kinds of weird and wonderful creations, which I’ll be showing you soon.
+First up is this block that I froze with straws inside.
+After letting it melt for a while, we removed the straws and poured coloured water through, so we could see the path.
+It worked brilliantly, so next time, I’m going to try a swirly tube.

 The video shows this in action.